A STATEMENT ON COVID-19 FROM THE WEST VIRGINIA HUMANITIES COUNCIL

 The West Virginia Humanities Council, the state affiliate of the National Endowment for the Humanities, considers public health and safety top priorities for its staff, board, program partners and participants, and grantees, as well as all humanity.

-The Council is postponing all on-site public events at the MacFarland-Hubbard House, our home base in Charleston, through at least the end of April.
+As of today, Monday, April 20, 2020, the Council is postponing or reformatting for digital delivery all on-site public events at the MacFarland-Hubbard House, our home base in Charleston, through at least the end of May 2020.
 We strongly encourage all our program partners and grantees across West Virginia to do the same with their event programs.
-The Council is committed to supporting and working with our grantees and partners to problem-solve creatively, as they opt to reschedule or reformat Council-supported events.
+The Council is committed to supporting and working with our grantees and partners to problem-solve creatively, as they opt to reschedule Council-supported events, or to reformat Council-supported events for digital delivery.

 Members of the public should direct any inquiries regarding the status of Council-supported event programming in their home communities to the sponsoring organization directly, or to the event venue as a secondary option.

 The Council is developing new, original in-house programming for delivery online and in social media spaces, to help foster and sustain a sense of community and connection during a time when many may feel isolated.